 On the other hand, Initial Coin Offerings (ICOs) in Singapore have been increasing.
 Starting with Digix Global’s successful token sale one after another in 2017, Singapore has seen a number of highly successful ICOs with TenX’s $80 million raise as an example.
 Even though most of the ICOs in Singapore range from $1.5 million to $15 million, they still radically overpass the typical seed rounds among the startups in the region.

 With the entire rise in cryptocurrencies and blockchains in Singapore, the local community has maintained integrity by self-regularisation.
 This move intends to protect the process instead of hindering it.
 With proper regulation, investors are protected; more people are given the chance to participate in ICOs and an opportunity to approach a wider audience.

 Being a hot ICO destination, Singaporean companies and organizations has started putting together trainings and seminars with the purpose of educating the country of what the blockchain technology is all about and how they can benefit from it.

 Such is the purpose of one training to be conducted on May 23, 2018 by SettleMint Blockchain Academy.
 Entitled “Discover the business potential of Blockchain”, it aims to tackle Blockchain basics.
 Starting with how the blockchain came to be, its impacts, and what hashing, wallets, ledgers, public and private keys are.

 The second part talks of the comparison between blockchain technology and traditional data storage, its key attributes such as immutability, security and transparency and the blockchain architecture namely the private and public networks.

 Lastly, on the third part, the training discusses smart contracts, distributed autonomous investment funds, advantages and constraints of blockchains and the difference between an open source and proprietary blockchains.

 This training is just one of the many training in the year 2018.
-To stay updated of other trainings and seminars.
+So stay tuned, we're sure there'll be other upcoming trainings and seminars.